 After thoroughly scrutinising the details of the Sky City ‘blueprint’ document on BSB’s website, Leclercq highlights the absence of a wind load strategy.
 He continues: “What I find strange is they are talking about safety and ‘magnitude nine earthquake resistance’.

 “But anyone designing a tall building will know that once you go over 30 or 35 storeys, earthquake is not the governing load – it’s wind.
+Especially when you are talking about a building this kind of shape.

 “You are talking about an enormous wind load.
 This document makes no mention of wind.
 There will be an enormous horizontal load all the way to the bottom of the tower.”